 How to deal with a PR crisis

-Finally, the PR storm Mark Zuckerberg and his company Facebook are facing now can happen to any business.
-While you’re reading about it today, you may be facing a similar crisis tomorrow.
+Finally, the PR storm Mark Zuckerberg and his company Meta are facing now can happen to any business.
+While you’re reading about the Meta crisis today, you may be facing a similar crisis tomorrow.
 Since you can’t do anything to prevent such storms from engulfing your business, you should arm yourself with the tools you’ll need to mitigate the crisis when it arrives.

 When your business is growing from a startup to an established company, losing your connection with clients is easy.
 Oftentimes, people throw themselves into the innovative aspects of the business and forget the PR side of things.
 This is where troubles like those of Facebook arise from.
 To avoid getting engulfed by a similar storm, you should hire the services of a PR expert early on.